transcending1/Review/admin/subpage/modules/module_doc/Export To HDFS.md

 ### 2.url
-+ Description

-Hostname or IP address of HDFS namenode, prefixed with protocol, followed by WebHDFS port on namenode.
-You may also specify multiple URLs separated by semicolons for High Availability support.
+'Hostname or IP address of HDFS namenode, prefixed with protocol,\n    followed by WebHDFS port on namenode.
+You may also specify multiple URLs\n    separated by semicolons for High Availability support.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |